 Development Approval – this is to establish that the council town planning codes allow this type of use; there are sufficient car spaces, disable access is satisfied as so on.

 Construction Certificate – this is to demonstrate how the building works will be carried out and that it complies with the National Construction Code of Australia.

-During construction a Building Certifier is engaged to make sure all the building works are built according to specifications and codes.
-Each trade will submit a certificate stating that their work complied with the code.
-At the completion of construction the Certifier will have a checklist of certificates he needs to receive.
-He will then provide you with an Occupation Certificate, which allows you to occupy the premises for the purposes you intended
+During construction a Building Certifier is engaged to ensure all building works are according to specifications and codes.
+Each trade will submit a certificate stating that their work complies with the code.
+At the completion of construction the Certifier will have a checklist of certificates he needs to receive and will provide an Occupation Certificate, allowing you to occupy the premises for the intended purpose.